flancia-coop/doc.anagora.org/social-coop-oc.md

 ### 2026 Budget
 - brief intro https://www.loomio.com/p/EYwd7onD/help-social-coop-make-sense-of-the-proposed-2026-budget-what-can-we-do-together-
     - background: 2025 was the first OC-approved annual budget.
 Limited comparative, annual data.
-    - had hoped Loomio would enable sense-making conversation, but hard to have conversation
+    - had hoped Loomio would enable "sensemaking" tool conversation, but hard to have conversation in that particular post
 - contentious points so far
     - stipends
 - key next step: do we understand the budget that has been proposed? sensemaking.